Arrest of cargo does not include ship

 The Role of Legal Frameworks

-Imagine a shipment of electronics arrives on a container ship.
+Real-World Example: Imagine a shipment of electronics arrives on a container ship.
 However, upon inspection, the cargo is found to be counterfeit, violating intellectual property rights.
 The rightful owner of the brand can seek a court order to arrest the counterfeit goods without hindering the ship's ability to discharge other legitimate cargo and continue its voyage.
+The Sheriff will identify and seal the counterfeit containers, prepare an inventory, and arrange for their storage in a customs-bonded warehouse.
+The ship then sails with the remaining cargo, fulfilling its commercial commitments.

 Beyond the Basics: Exploring Additional Complexities